microsoft/hi-ml/docs/source/runner.md

 These runs will be started in parallel in AzureML via the HyperDrive framework.
 It is not possible to run with different seeds on a local machine, other than by manually starting runs with `--random_seed=0` etc.

+## Common problems with running in AML

+1. `"Your total snapshot size exceeds the limit <SNAPSHOT_LIMIT>"`.
+Cause: The size of your source directory is larger than the limit that AML sets for snapshots.
+Solution: check for cache files, log files or other files that are not necessary for running your experiment and add them to a `.amlignore` file in the root directory.
+Alternatively, you can see Azure ML documentation for instructions on increasing this limit, although it will make your jobs slower.
+2. `"FileNotFoundError"`.
+Possible cause: Symlinked files.
+Azure ML SDK v2 will resolve the symlink and attempt to upload the resolved file.
+Solution: Remove symlinks from any files that should be uploaded to Azure ML.